andregtorres/homeMeteo/README.md

 ![pinout](Documents/NodeMcu-V3-pinout.png)
 ## ChipCap2 Wiring

 The Chip uses I2C to communicate.
 There is already a arduino/nodeMCU library with all the wrappers for the functions.
 Using standard pins for I2C.
+The specific chip is the CC2D33-SIP (3.3V, digital, 3% accuracy).

 ![aaa](Documents/chipcap2.png)